nikhilkashid/slate/source/index.md

 --------- | ------- | -----------
 0 | STARTED |  This indicates that the order has been freshly created and no transaction has not started yet 1 | COMPLETED | This indicates successful payment of the full amount and thus completion of the order 2 | CANCELLED | This indicates that the user had initiated the payment and canclled it later before completing the authorisation.
-In such a case, the update order status request (mentioned above) should be called from merchant server to mark the order as completed
+In such a case, if the user settles the amount by cash, the update order status request (mentioned above) should be called from merchant server to mark the order as completed by cash payment (Status Code - 5)
 3 | FAILED | This indicates that the customer had intiated the transaction but the transaction failed midway.
-In this case the order will be considered as comlpeted
+In such a case, if the user settles the amount by cash, the update order status request (mentioned above) should be called from merchant server to mark the order as completed by cash payment (Status Code - 5)
 4 | PARTIAL_COMPLETED | This indicates that the order amount was partially payed by Coinn and rest was paid by cash by the customer
-5 | COMPLETED_CASH_PAYMENT | This indicates that the order amount was entirely payed by Cash
+5 | COMPLETED_CASH_PAYMENT | This indicates that the order amount was entirely paid by Cash

 # Error Codes